Synopsis: The EV transition won’t be overnight, and rushing would increase emissions.

 An alternative to people buying new cars can be the conversion of existing cars to electric power, and it is not as difficult as it may seem.
 There are a variety of conversion solutions, which provide reduced driving emissions, with very low build emissions.
 If only governments would provide incentives for conversions over new car purchases, the world could be that little bit ‘greener’.

-The scenario where the transition to EVs will do little reduce emissions before 2050, is the one where transitioning to EVs is the only step take to reduce emissions.
+The scenario where the transition to EVs will do little reduce emissions before 2050, is the one where transitioning to EVs is the only action taken to reduce emissions.
 In reality, there are many other initiatives in place that will reduce build emissions, and clean up power generation, and if these other initiatives progress at all, the impact of producing EVs is reduced, and the savings from driving EVs is increased.

 Hopefully but the time EVs become so competitive that their sales would be likely to generate a significant surge in car total production, most of the problems from increased new car production will be far less significant.